ipleiria-robotics/indoor_positioning_uwb/software/README.md

 It is possible to start the UART communication with the Tag device and send commands to the serial interface with the Tag.
 At the same time, when it starts, the anchors coordinates are loaded from the corresponding csv file.

 For the successful connection, one needs to choose the Baudrate (115200), the serial port where the device got attached, and the operating system being used.
-Another options are possible to

 To run this script, go to folder where is located and execute: